apache/spark/docs/configuration.md

 Spark provides three locations to configure the system:

-* [Spark properties](#spark-properties) control most application parameters and can be set by passing a [SparkConf](api/core/index.html#org.apache.spark.SparkConf) object to SparkContext, or through Java system properties.
+* [Spark properties](#spark-properties) control most application parameters and can be set by using a [SparkConf](api/core/index.html#org.apache.spark.SparkConf) object, or through Java system properties.
 * [Environment variables](#environment-variables) can be used to set per-machine settings, such as the IP address, through the `conf/spark-env.sh` script on each node.